 Ideally, when you play a game, you should never have to ask yourself, "What am I supposed to be doing?"
 In a good game, what you are supposed to do should intersect with what you want to do.
 If the emotions and motivations you feel while playing a game feel natural within the context of the game, then something amazing has happened.

 Here’s an example from the first Portal game.
 In this game, you play as a test subject with a portal gun, trying to advance through different test chambers.
 Near the end, you are riding a slowly moving platform to what you are told is a reward for your good test performance.
 Suddenly, it’s revealed that the platform is actually taking you to a fiery death.
 When I was playing this scene, I genuinely panicked: I was deeply immersed in the game at this point, feeling good about myself for beating the puzzles, ready to be rewarded for it, and now I was being betrayed.
-Without thinking, my eyes lead me to an ideal surface for firing my portal gun, and I created an exit for myself, escaping certain death.
-For just a moment, I genuinely thought I broke the system.
+Without consciously thinking, my eyes lead me to an ideal surface for firing my portal gun, and I created an exit for myself, escaping certain death.
+For just a brief moment, I genuinely thought I broke the system.
 I had outsmarted the enemy with my wits!

 Now of course, it turns out that I was actually supposed to do that.
 But when I did it, it was purely out of my own motivation for self preservation, not because I wanted to "advance the story".
 There’s a night and day difference between just watching a character narrowly escape, versus doing it firsthand via your own wits and finesse, experiencing genuine anxiety and relief.
 A key plot element has progressed naturally, without dissonance.
 What I wanted to do and what I was supposed to do was the same.